 Autism exists on a spectrum.
 Every autistic person has different abilities, challenges, and support needs.
 However, you may often hear the term high-functioning autism used to describe people who can communicate, learn, and manage daily tasks with relatively less support.

 In this guide, we will explain what high-functioning autism is, its symptoms, diagnosis, characteristics, and strengths.
-We will also clarify common questions such as “is high functioning autism a disability?” and “Is level 2 autism high functioning?” so that you have a clearer understanding of the topic.
+We will also clarify common questions such as “is high-functioning autism a disability?” and “Is Level 2 autism high functioning?” – and we will cover newer ground: the debate around the term itself, how autism presents in adults, common co-occurring conditions, the Asperger’s history, and what support looks like in India.

 What Is High-Functioning Autism?